 Best Camping Pillow for Car Camping

 Come close to the comfort of home when you’re car camping with the Sea to Summit FoamCore Deluxe Pillow.
 It’s made of upcycled foam from self-inflating sleeping mats, which helps to reduce waste.
 The foam itself is packed inside soft 50D knit fabric, giving the pillow a firm and lofty feel.
-There’s also an extra layer of polyester between exterior and foam, which provides additional comfort and moisture-wicking technology.
+There’s also an extra layer of polyester between the exterior and foam, which provides additional comfort and creates moisture-wicking technology.
 Overall, this is a luxury camping pillow that’s perfect for the car.